BitPatty/ts-transformer-log-position/README.md

 ## Usage

-1. Use a compiler that allows you to use transformers (such as [ttypescript](https://github.com/cevek/ttypescript))
+1. Use a compiler that allows you to use transformers (such as [ts-patch](https://github.com/nonara/ts-patch))
 2. Install the package `npm i --save-dev @bitpatty/ts-transformer-log-position`
-3. For ttypescript users: Add the transformer to your `tsconfig.json`:
+3. For ts-patch users: Add the transformer to your `tsconfig.json`:

 ```
 {